BradHutchings/Mmojo-Server-v2/docs/404-Build-APE.md

 #### Option 1: Assemble from Local Copies
 Do this if you built both x86_64 and aarch64/arm64 in the same build environment.
-- View script: <a href="../scripts/404-Assemble-Cosmo-APE-Local.sh" target="_blank">404-Assemble-Cosmo-APE-Local.sh</a>.
+- View the script: <a href="../scripts/404-Assemble-Cosmo-APE-Local.sh" target="_blank">404-Assemble-Cosmo-APE-Local.sh</a>.
-- Run the script.
-We run with `.` so variables can be defined and exported.
+- Run the script:
   ```
   . mm-environment-variables.sh
   . $MMOJO_SERVER_SCRIPTS/404-Assemble-Cosmo-APE-Local.sh